whayter/override/level07/Ressources/walkthrough.md

 1. First of all, let's find the address of the buffer.
 We know it is located at 0x24(%esp) in the main() function.
 Using gdb, we get the address of ESP (0xffffd520) and then calculate the effective address of the buffer: 0xffffd544.

 2. We must then find the address of EIP in order to calculate its offset from the buffer.
-To do so, we just need to set a breakpoint anywhere in the main() function using gdb, and enter the command `ìnfo frame`:
+To do so, we just need to set a breakpoint anywhere in the main() function using gdb, and enter the command `ìnfo frame`.
+It is the address contained in EIP in the saved registers section that we want: 0xffffd70c.
+We just have to subtract this address from the buffer address to find the offset.
+Since we record unsigned int, we have to divide this value by 4 to find the right index.
+So we want to write from index 114.
 ```
 (gdb) info frame
 Stack level 0, frame at 0xffffd710: